 Ms. Clayton has been appointed as a non-executive director of our board of directors effective May 26, 2021.
 Ms. Clayton is the Chief Executive Officer and President of Schneider Electric North America, the largest operating region of Schneider Electric, a multinational firm specializing in energy management and automation industrial solutions.
 Through December 2018, Ms. Clayton also held the title of Chief Supply Chain Officer for the Group and led the transformation of its $13 billion Global Supply Chain operation for seven years and from 2011 to 2016 led the environmental and social governance function.
 She is also a member of the company’s Executive Committee.
 From 2006 to 2011, Ms. Clayton led Dell Inc.’s supply chain transformation and oversaw the global manufacturing and fulfillment operation.
 She was also responsible for the Americas’ commercial order management and customer care operations.
 From 1983 to 2006 Ms. Clayton worked at General Motors Corporation in senior management roles in engineering and production, including President, Saturn Corporation.
 Ms. Clayton also chairs the National Electrical Manufacturers Association and is a board of director for the National Association of Manufacturers.
 She serves on the boards of AlphaStruxure, GreenStruxure and Uplight Inc.

 Mr. Foxx has been appointed as a non-executive director of our board of directors effective May 26, 2021.
-He is the chief policy officer and senior advisor to the president and chief executive officer of Lyft, a position he has held since October 2018.
+From October 2018 to January 2022, he served as the chief policy officer and senior advisor to the president and chief executive officer of Lyft.
 Prior to joining Lyft, Inc., Mr. Foxx served as a Managing Partner of Related Infrastructure, the infrastructure development group of Related Companies, a real estate firm, from December 2017 to October 2018.
 From July 2013 to January 2017, Mr. Foxx served as the seventeenth United States Secretary of Transportation.
 Mr. Foxx served as the mayor of Charlotte, North Carolina from 2009 to 2013 and as a Charlotte City Council Member at-large representative from 2005 to 2009.
 Mr. Foxx also has held a variety of legal positions in the public and private sectors.
 Mr. Foxx serves on the board of directors of Martin Marietta Materials, Inc., CDW Corporation and Shelter Acquisition Corporation I. He holds a Doctor of Law (J.D.) from New York University School of Law, and a Bachelor of Arts (B.A.), History, from Davidson College.

 Mr. Goldman has been appointed as a non-executive director of our board of directors effective August 6, 2010.
 Mr. Goldman is former chief financial officer of Yahoo!, Inc. Prior to October 2012, Mr. Goldman served as senior vice president, finance and administration, and chief financial officer of Fortinet, Inc, a provider of unified threat management solutions, from September 2007 to September 2012.
 From November 2006 to August 2007, Mr. Goldman served as executive vice president and chief financial officer of Dexterra, Inc. From August 2000 until March 2006, Mr. Goldman served as senior vice president, finance and administration, and chief financial officer of Siebel Systems, Inc. and from December 1999 to December 2003, Mr. Goldman served on the Financial Accounting Standards Board’s primary advisory group.
 Mr. Goldman currently serves on the board of directors of Fortinet, Inc., GoPro, Inc., RingCentral, Inc., Zuora, Inc. and several private companies, including serving as President of Hillspire, LLC.
 Mr. Goldman also is a member of the Sustainability Accounting Standards Board (SASB) Foundation, and in 2015 was appointed to a three-year term on the Standards Advisory Group, which advises the PCAOB.
 Mr. Goldman was a member of board of trustees of Cornell University from 2005 to 2013 and was designated as Emeritus Trustee.
 He was formerly a member of the Treasury Advisory Committee on the Auditing Profession, a public committee that made recommendations in September 2008 to encourage a more sustainable auditing profession.
 Mr. Goldman holds a B.S. in Electrical Engineering from Cornell University and an M.B.A. from the Harvard Business School.

 Mr. Kaeser has been appointed as a non-executive director of our board of directors effective September 1, 2010.
 Mr. Kaeser was the president and chief executive officer of Siemens AG from August 2013 until February 2021.
 From May 2006 to August 2013, he was a member of the managing board and chief financial officer of Siemens AG and prior to this Mr. Kaeser served as chief strategy officer for Siemens AG from 2004 to 2006 and as the chief financial officer for the mobile communications group from 2001 to 2004.
 Mr. Kaeser has additionally held various other positions within the Siemens group since he joined Siemens in 1980.
-Mr. Kaeser also serves on the managing board of Daimler AG and supervisory board of Siemens Energy AG.
+Mr. Kaeser also serves on the supervisory board of Siemens Energy AG and the board of directors of Linde plc.

 Mrs. Olving has been appointed as a non-executive director of our board of directors effective June 17, 2019.
 She served as President and CEO of Mycronic AB (listed on NASDAQ OMX Stockholm), between 2013 and 2019 a Swedish high-tech equipment company serving the electronics industry.
 Before that Ms. Olving worked at Saab AB, a listed Defence and Security company, as Deputy CEO and Chief Operating Officer.
 Her earlier career also includes various managerial positions within Volvo Car Corporation, in total 25 years, of which 5 years in Asia Pacific and 7 years in the Executive Management Team.